jcrecio/JavaISA/README.md

   daikon-jml:latest \
   analyze critical-system

-# The generated JML can now be used as input for Phase 2 (Java/JML → IR)
+# The generated JML can now be used as input for Phase 2 (Java/JML → Why3)
 # and Phase 3 (IR → Isabelle/HOL) of the complete workflow
 ```